Omega-3 fatty acids are essential for brain and body health. They are a family of polyunsaturated fatty acids sometimes

 Marine Phytoplankton is under the spotlight because a number of online resellers are making claims that many people find impossible to believe - and before you even consider any potential health benefits, it may be a good idea to verify exactly what is in the bottle!
-There are in fact more than 40,000 different strains and varieties of phytoplankton that marine scientists have classified to date, so you should ignore slogans like "Pure Phytoplankton" because they are meaningless and have no scientific validity.
+There are in fact more than 40,000 varieties of phytoplankton that marine scientists have classified to date, so you should ignore slogans like "Pure Phytoplankton" because they are meaningless and have no scientific validity.
 To help identify genuine products, Google: DNA VERIFIED NANNOCHLOROPSIS GADITANA

-Beware of the claim made by Activation Products (see the link below to their web site) that their O##### A#### contains a specific strain of marine phytoplankton called Nannochloropsis gaditana.
-It is well known that authentic Nannochloropsis gaditana contains between 7% and 8% Omega-3 fatty acids.
+Beware of the claim made by Activation Products (see the link below to their web site) that O##### A#### contains a specific strain of marine phytoplankton called Nannochloropsis gaditana.
+It is well known that authentic Nannochloropsis gaditana contains approximately 50% protein plus nearly 10% Omega-3 fatty acids.
 This is the highest percentage of broad-spectrum Omega-3's (Omega-3 EPA, DHA, DPA, SDA & ALA) found in any single vegetarian food source.
 Flax seed for example does not contain Omega-3 EPA, DHA, DPA or SDA and therefore cannot be described as 'broad-spectrum'.
-It appears that O##### A#### 'Pure Phytoplankton' contains only a fraction of the 7% - 8 % Omega-3 that would normally be found in Nannochloropsis gaditana.
-According to their own independent Lab report (see printout below), O##### A#### contains a total of just 0.27% Omega-3, which is less than 4% of that found in authentic Nannochloropsis gaditana...
+It appears that O##### A#### 'Pure Phytoplankton' contains only a fraction of the Omega-3 fatty acids and protein that is normally found in genuine Nannochloropsis gaditana.
+According to their own independent Lab report (see printout below), O##### A#### contains a total of just 8.91% protein plus 0.27% Omega-3 which is less than 3% of the total amount of Omega-3's found in genuine DNA Verified Nannochloropsis gaditana!

 # Omega-3 fatty acids are essential for brain and body health.
 They are a family of polyunsaturated fatty acids sometimes referred to as n-3 fatty acids, a term that describes their shared chemical structure.
 The omega-3 fatty acids vary in length from the shorter alpha-linolenic acid (ALA) to the long-chain eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 Our bodies are not very good at converting short-chain to long-chain omega-3 fatty acids so eating ALA may not necessarily lead to optimal levels of EPA and DHA .
 In any event, our bodies cannot directly make omega-3 fatty acids, we first have to consume them.